Harvey Jablonsky: Military career

-On May 31, 1943, Jablonsky was promoted to the rank of lieutenant colonel and appointed executive officer of 515th Parachute Infantry Regiment ("Jumping Wolves") at Fort Benning, Georgia.
+In 1943, Jablonsky graduated from the Command and General Staff School at Fort Leavenworth, Kansas.
+On May 31, 1943, he was promoted to the rank of lieutenant colonel and appointed executive officer of 515th Parachute Infantry Regiment ("Jumping Wolves") at Fort Benning, Georgia.
 He remained the executive officer until November 1943, when the 515th PIR moved to Camp Mackall, North Carolina.
 On March 7, 1944, the "Jumping Wolves" became a part of the 13th Airborne Division at Camp Mackall.
 On January 25, 1945, the 13th Airborne Division received their overseas orders and embarked for Europe.
 They arrived at Le Havre, France, on February 8.
 On February 12 or 13, Colonel Harvey J Jablonsky, (who had already been deployed to France) assumed command of the "Jumping Wolves".

 Although the unit did prepare for combat in Operation Comet (or Operation Market Garden), the strength of the Allied forces continually negated the need for airborne operations.
 Redeployment began on July 18, 1945, for the fighting in the Pacific, but by the time the unit reached New York, the war in the Pacific was over.
 The 515th Parachute Infantry Regiment was deactivated at Fort Bragg, North Carolina, on February 25, 1946.

 In 1946, Jablonsky returned to West Point to serve as assistant coach.

-Jablonsky is listed as a commander of the [187th Infantry Regiment (United States)] from July 1948 to June 1950.
+Jablonsky is listed as a commander of the 187th Infantry Regiment from July 1948 to June 1950.
 In February and March 1950, he participated in Exercise Swarmer, the largest peacetime airborne maneuvers ever conducted.
 The 187th airborne received the highest performance scores in this exercise, which was directly related to their being chosen to deploy to Korea as an airborne regimental combat team. ("...credit for the superior performance of the Regiment must go to its commander at that time ...
 Lieutenant Colonel Harvey J. Jablonsky.")
 In September 1950, elements of the 187th were attached to the 1st Marine Division to participate in the amphibious landings at Inchon.
 Jablonsky served on the Joint Airborne Troop Board.

-Harvey commanded the 1st Armored Division at Fort Hood, Texas, during 1963.
-Harvey also served in the Vietnam War.
+Jablonsky entered the United States Army War College in 1951, graduating in 1952.
+From 1961 to 1963, he served at the Pentagon.
+During that time, Jablonsky led a fact-finding mission to Vietnam and, after returning, reported his observations directly to President John F. Kennedy.
+He commanded the 1st Armored Division at Fort Hood, Texas, during 1963.
+From November 1963 to January 1964, Jablonsky was acting commander of III Corps.

 Jablonsky was sent to Tehran, Iran during 1964–1965, and he became chief military adviser from 1965 to 1968.
 As chief military adviser, Major General Jablonsky's position was "Chief, ARMISH/MAAG, Tehran, August 1965–July 1968".
 Jablonsky retired from service in 1968 in Killeen, Texas, where he had previously served as the commanding general of the 1st Armored Division.

 For his actions in the Vietnam War, Jablonsky was awarded the Legion of Merit (for the period May 1963-February 1965) on August 13, 1965, and the Army Distinguished Service Medal (for the period August 1965-July 1968) on August 22, 1968.